Early Man (film): Plot

 Later that night, Dug and Hognob sneak into the Bronze Age city to steal more balls, but are found out by a female vendor named Goona, who goes to the empty stadium to practise in secret.
 Resentful over the team's exclusion of women, she helps them steal some balls and agrees to coach the cavemen.
-Goona points out that the players on Nooth's team are talented but too egotistical to work together effectively.
+Goona points out that the footballers on Nooth's team are talented but too egotistical to work together effectively.
 The cavemen improve in skill and teamwork under her coaching.
 Queen Oofeefa sends a message bird informing Nooth of the consequences should the cave team win.
 To demoralise Dug, Nooth has him brought to the mines and shows him cave paintings made by his tribe's ancestors who, although they had invented the game and taught other tribes to play it, they never won a single match to other tribes and eventually gave up football.

 On the day of the match with Oofeefa in attendance, Dug announces his forfeiture as part of the deal which spares the rest of the tribe and agrees to take their place in the mines alone.
 However, his reinvigorated teammates arrive on the now tamed giant duck to play the match.
 The cavemen score an early goal, but the local team soon takes a 3-1 lead.
-When the cavemen manage to tie the match Nooth incapacitates the referee and takes his place, making biased calls in favour of the local team that leads to Bobnar (who was serving as the goalie) being knocked out.
+When the cavemen manage to tie the match Nooth incapacitates the referee and takes his place, making biased calls in favour of the local team that leads to Bobnar (who was serving as the goalkeeper) being knocked out.
 Hognob takes his place before blocking a penalty kick, and Dug scores using a bicycle kick to win the match for the cavemen, and they win their valley back with the respect of Oofeefa, the local team, and the crowd.
 Nooth tries to escape and steal the crowd's admission money, but is arrested for his crimes while everyone gets their money back.
 Sometime later, Goona and Nooth's elite team join Dug's tribe for a hunt, but they are frightened off by the rabbit pretending to be a woolly mammoth.